simo23/tinyYOLOv2/README.md

+# TinyYOLOv2 in Tensorflow made easier

-## TinyYOLOv2 in Tensorflow: extract weights from binary file, assigns them to net, saves ckpt, performs detection on an input image or webcam.
+## This code: extract weights from binary file, assigns them to TF network, saves ckpt, performs detection on an input image or webcam

 I've been searching for a Tensorflow implementation of YOLOv2 but the darknet version and derivatives are not really easy to understand.
 This one is an hopefully easier-to-understand version of Tiny YOLOv2.
 The weight extraction, weights structure, weight assignment, network, inference and postprocessing are made as simple as possible.